 Frieda Fligelman was a linguist, sociologist, poet and a well-known advocate for women's issues.
 She pioneered the study of "linguistic sociology," an evaluation of the meaning and value of words used in a sociological context.
 She believed language should be studied as an environment and national group interest rather than simply as meaning and form.
 Fligelman authored many articles and papers outlining the depth and importance of language.
 Her work included a book titled The Richness of African Negro Languages, which illustrated the principles of linguistic sociology.

 Fligelman faced much frustration over the general disinterest in her work.
 She fought to have her writings published and her theories accepted by the sociologists and linguists of her day.
-Fligelman was politically active and participated in establishing a program providing relief for victims of anti-Semitic persecution during WW II.
+Fligelman was politically active and participated in establishing a program providing relief for victims of anti-Semitic persecution during Word War II.
 She showed concern over the racial issues of her time and society's attempt to limit immigration.
 Fligelman's studies in the value of language emphasized the vitality of a multi-ethnic culture and the importance of her sociological theories in understanding that culture.

 Restrictions on Access :